-- 1.1 All procurement procedures must: - 1.1.1 realise value for money by awarding contracts that have the most economically advantageous contribution to delivering the Council's objectives, - 1.1.2 be consistent with the highest standards of integrity, - 1.1.3 operate in a transparent manner, - 1.1.4 ensure fairness in allocating public contracts including managing conflicts of interest, - 1.1.5 comply with all legal requirements including but not limited to the Public Contracts Regulations 2015 and the Concession Contracts Regulations 2016 or successor legislation, - 1.1.6 support all relevant Council priorities and policies, including the Medium-Term Financial Plan.
+- 1.1 All procurement procedures must: - 1.1.1 realise value for money by awarding contracts that have the most advantageous contribution to delivering the Council's objectives, - 1.1.2 be consistent with the highest standards of integrity, - 1.1.3 operate in a transparent manner, - 1.1.4 ensure fairness in allocating public contracts including managing conflicts of interest. - 1.1.5 comply with all legal requirements including but not limited to the Procurement Act 2023 or successor legislation, - 1.1.6 support all relevant Council priorities and policies, including the Medium-Term Financial Plan.